The reality and life changes after having a baby

-For some people, this is the moment they truly turn into 'adults'.
+Overwhelming responsibility - for some people, this is the moment they truly turn into 'adults'.
 Suddenly, there is - literally - another life depending on you.
 The dependency is financial, physical, emotional and social.
 It affects all aspects of life.
-Instantly you lose the 'carefree approach' and need to stand taller for any issues that can potentially rise.
+Instantly you lose the 'carefree approach' and need to stand taller for any issues that can potentially arise.

 The new joy and love in your life

 It is very important to acknowledge and accept that life has changed and everything feels different.
 However, none of these changes take away the joy, happiness and excitement of having a baby.
 It’s life changing and life-fulfilling at the same time.
 By reflecting on the reality and practicality of the situation, hopefully, you won’t feel so alone in this and will try to reach out for help.

 If you are a new parent, accept any help that is offered to you, look for support, talk to loved ones or people who have experienced all this before.
 Don’t go through difficulties on your own.
 Grab every opportunity to rest, sleep, eat well, talk to your partner and support each other.
 And, most importantly, enjoy this new journey in your life, this new love and family.
 It will all be worth it.